Bruce Yardley: Pakistan

 Yardley was dropped again for Australia's next game, the first Test against Pakistan, in favour of Peter Sleep.
 Australia lost this game and Yardley was recalled for the next game.
 He only took one wicket but the game resulted in a rare Australian victory.

 Yardley was overlooked for selection for the 1979 Cricket World Cup in favour of Graeme Porter however he was selected to tour India in 1979.

 1979 tour of India

 Yardley toured India in 1979.
 He was made 12th man for the first Test.
-He returned to the side for the second test, making 47 as nightwatchman then taking 4–107 before illness meant he was too sick to bowl.
+He returned to the side for the second test, making 47 as nightwatchman then taking 4–107 before illness left him too sick to bowl.

 He was kept on in the team for the third Test, taking only two wickets; he was called upon to open Australia's first innings and made 29.
 A Kapil Dev yorker broke his foot in the second innings, ruling him out for the fourth Test.
 He missed three games but returned for the fifth test, Kim Hughes saying the cricketer was "a must" for the team.
 Yardley responded to his captain's faith by scoring 61 off 70 balls in Australia's first innings and taking 4–91.

 Yardley failed a fitness Test and was omitted for the sixth Test, replaced by Peter Sleep.